Dor-Azriel/NG--HA/README.md

 Include instructions for deploying the project to a production environment, if applicable.

+## Project Structure

+The project consists of two main directories:

+- `backend`: Contains the server-side logic and API.
+- `frontend`: Houses the React.js frontend application.

 ## Built With

 - React - JavaScript framework for building user interfaces